stepheng323/fintech-core/README.md

 # Installation Guide

 - Clone this repo
 - Cd into fintech-core
 - install nodejs and npm if you dont have them already on your machine
 - install create a mysql database and add the connection string to the .env file
 - run "npm install" to install project dependencies
 - run "npm run migration" to migrate schema against the database
 - finally, start the server with "npm run dev"

+# Webhook

+- a webhook is used to receive funding events from paystack, the webhook url should be given to paystack via your paystack's dashboard.
+- the webhook endpoint is ${baseUrl}/api/v1/webhooks/paystack
+- for testing, ngrok was used to expose the localhost to the internet.

 # Documentations